Tymac15/Image-Processing-Project/readme.md

      from google.colab import drive
      drive.mount('/content/drive')
      ```
-   - Follow the authorization steps provided to link your Google Drive with Colab.
+   - Follow the authorisation steps provided to link your Google Drive with Colab.

 4.  **Data file structure**
  ```python